 We want to do this by offering a range of engagement activities both formal and informal.
+To achieve this we will:

-- Consult with tenants and leaseholders to identify their priorities for engagement. - Have a direct line of communication for tenant and leaseholder engagement including dedicated Tenant Engagement Officers, email and website facilities, channelling all tenant and leaseholder engagement through one service, providing a recognised, publicised one point of contact for tenant and leaseholder engagement. - Collectively develop the Tenant and Leaseholder Engagement Strategy with our tenants and leaseholders.
+• Consult with tenants and leaseholders to identify their priorities for engagement.

+- Have a direct line of communication for tenant and leaseholder engagement including dedicated Tenant Engagement Officers, email and website facilities, channelling all tenant and leaseholder engagement through one service, providing a recognised, publicised one point of contact for tenant and leaseholder engagement. - Collectively develop the Tenant and Leaseholder Engagement Strategy with our tenants and leaseholders